Stef-00012/Discord-User-Installed-Apps/README.md

 2. Run `npm i`
 3. Rename `config.example.js` to `config.js`
 4. Replace the required fields in the config file
+5. Run `npm run start` in the same folder as the `package.json` file

 # Config